 Bitcoin Blockchain Design

-Regarding blocks, the Bitcoin network’s first block was not as a result of the Bitcoin consensus mechanism that supports mining.
+Regarding blocks, the Bitcoin network’s first block was not a result of the Bitcoin consensus mechanism that supports mining.
 Instead, the first block was hard-coded into the source code.
 This was unique since the block doesn’t reference a previous block, and it’s referred to as the Genesis block.

-Another architectural concept in the Bitcoin network was the limited number of Bitcoins, resulting from mining (evaluating) a new block and the reward that a miner can earn from the mining process.
+Another architectural concept in the Bitcoin network was the limited number of Bitcoins, resulting from mining (evaluating) a new block and the reward a miner can earn from the mining process.
 On the Bitcoin network, a new block is mined every 10 minutes (regardless of the technology used, as discussed later), and the mining reward at the beginning of the system was 50 Bitcoins per block.
 The block reward is halved every four years (or every 210 000 blocks on average)

 Any node can broadcast transactions on the Bitcoin Network in the system simultaneously.
 At its best, a Bitcoin transaction comprises three parts, i.e., an input, an amount, and an output.